jfacorro/clojure-lab/docs/BUGS.md

 ## Syntax highlighting (SH) w/ Rainbow Delimiters (RD)
 - If a :default is used for SH or there's a style defined for the delimiters, then they start flickering when RD is active.
-  - By removing the default new inserted text is colored in whatever.
+  - By removing the default new inserted text is colored in whatever style.

-## Plugins
-  - Rainbow delimiters and other plugins should **only** be activated explicitly.

 ## Rainbow Delimiters
 - Should no be active for all langs.
 Therefore adding it via a hook to the editor creation function is not the correct option.

-# Fixed

-## Events
-- After removing :shift from the :modifiers set the "ctrl shift tab" to move to a prev tab is not working, obviously.
-  -